-Graydon Dutcher, stream program coordinator with the Delaware County Soil and Water Conservation District said, "The plant's roots stabilize the soil and prevent the soil from running into the river.
-The vegetation also traps and absorbs sediment and pollutants, like harmful phosphorus and nitrogen particles, from entering the stream.
+"The plant's roots stabilize the soil and prevent the soil from running into the river," says Graydon Dutcher, stream program coordinator with the Delaware County Soil and Water Conservation District.
+"The vegetation also traps and absorbs sediment and pollutants, like harmful phosphorus and nitrogen particles, from entering the stream."

-These pollutants can come from nearby roads.
-Dutcher said, "When streambanks are eroded, it makes it easier for soil and pollutants to travel from roads to bodies of water.
+Dutcher says these pollutants can come from nearby roads.
+"When streambanks are eroded, it makes it easier for soil and pollutants to travel from roads to bodies of water.
 During storm events, water on roads can sweep up contaminants and transport them to bodies of water, such as a stream, adversely affecting the water that will eventually become a part of the water supply.
 Now with the newly planted vegetation, the flood water will drain from the road and filter through this vegetation before entering the stream."